adamkornafeld/adamkornafeld/_posts/2021-06-14-earn-learn-fun.md

 🕹 Have Fun
 -----------

 I like to [put](https://youtu.be/eJUnA0DKsvg?t=27) some skin in the game every once in a while.
 I usually challenge my colleagues for a pizza.
 Large, name your toppings.
 Some were skeptical in the beginning, but after I had that pie delivered to a colleague on a different continent it became a hallmark in no time.
+My utmost favorite pastime at work is [pair programming](https://en.wikipedia.org/wiki/Pair_programming).
+I usually jump at any opportunity to pair-program with anyone knowing that there is always something to learn for at least one of the participants, but ideally for all.
+Recently, I am aiming to bring my pair programming game to the next level, by wowing to pair program with each and everyone at my current work place.
+And not just with engineers, but with HR, marketing and heck, even the CEO.